Deltares/hydromt/docs/guides/plugin_dev/plugin_quickstart.rst

 ..
 NOTE::

   Most of this section of the docs is dedicated to creating *new* functinoality.
-If you already have a plugin and want to know how to port that to the new V1 archetecture please refer to :ref:`migrating_to_v1` specifically.
+If you already have a plugin and want to know how to port that to the new V1 architecture please refer to :ref:`migrating_to_v1` specifically.

-The new V1 archetecture of HdydroMT already offers a lot more flexibility to customise the behaviour of HydroMT without the need for a plugin, by adding `ModelComponents` however there are still plenty of use cases you might want to make a plugin, including but not limited to:
+The new V1 architecture of HdydroMT already offers a lot more flexibility to customise the behaviour of HydroMT without the need for a plugin, by adding `ModelComponents` however there are still plenty of use cases you might want to make a plugin, including but not limited to: